mgharamti/EnKF_EnOI_ES_EnKS/README.md

  an EnKS function that assimilates the observations serially and uses DART's style (2-step update, Anderson, 2003).

  This a mere educational package.
-The coding style (in MATLAB) is not the best.
+The coding style (in MATLAB) is not *top-notch*.
  The intent is to familiarize the user with the different ensemble schemes, their implementation and performance.